-The Hampton Roads Freight Facilities Inventory will likely be web-based and interactive, which will allow users to obtain detailed information on each freight facility.
-An example of a similar web-based freight facility inventory is the Philly Freight Finder, which was created by the Delaware Valley Regional Planning Commission.
+The Hampton Roads Freight Facilities Inventory will likely be GIS or web-based and interactive, which will allow users to obtain detailed information on each freight facility.
+An example of a similar freight facility inventory is the Philly Freight Finder, which was created by the Delaware Valley Regional Planning Commission.

-1. WE 1 - FTAC - Documentation of technical research and analysis activities as requested 2.
+1. WE 1 - FTAC - Technical research and analysis activities as requested 2.
 WE 2 - Updated freight databases and GIS shapefiles 3.
 WE 3 - Freight planning products, as requested 4.
-WE 5 - Hampton Roads Freight Facilities Inventory website and documentation
+WE 5 - Hampton Roads Freight Facilities Inventory and documentation

-1. WE 1 - As necessary
+1. WE 1 - Ongoing

 2. WE 2 - Ongoing

 3. WE 3 - Ongoing

-4. WE 5 - Third Quarter
+4. WE 5 - Fourth Quarter